Start9Labs/service-pipeline/wrapper-testing-procedure.md

 - clear long description
 - make sure dependencies look accurate (especially "required" vs "required by default" vs "optional")
 - click all buttons under "Additional Info" to make sure they work
-- read the instructions like a two year old
+- read the instructions as if you were a five-year-old
 - install the service

 ### Installed Show